jecisc/TinyLogger/documentation/UserGuide.md

 ### Remove sub-loggers

-If at some point you wants to remove one or multiple loggers, `TinyLogger` has some API elements to do that.
+If at some point you want to remove one or multiple loggers, `TinyLogger` has an API for that.

 The first way to remove loggers is with the method `removeAllLoggers`, which removes all the loggers of each kind.